 time private and 24 percent of part-time private workers.

-Compensation costs up 0.7 percent for civilian workers, seasonally adjusted, from June to
+Compensation costs up 0.6 percent for civilian workers, seasonally adjusted, from

-September 2014.
-Over the year, compensation rose 2.2 percent, wages and salaries up 2.1
+September to December 2014.
+Over the year, compensation rose 2.2 percent, wages and

 Archived NCS News Releases